Delphik/Recipes/coffee-spice-anti-inflammitory.md

 # Anti-Inflammitory Coffee Spice
 @author Max Henny #license CC BY-SA

 Blend of spices with anti-inflammitory properties for adding to coffee.
-I originally whipped this up the help deal with RSI pain and soreness after exercise, and it just kind of became my everyday drink.
+I originally whipped this up the help deal with RSI computer-hand pain and soreness after exercise, and it just kind of became my everyday drink.

 When my lions mane mushroom grow starts coming in, I will be dehrydrating them and adding to this mix for the nootropic effects.